Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 with our sponsorship, at the Lafayette Hotel in downtown Long Beach (with judging by Orchid Digest), and the Fifth World Orchid Conference held

 in Long Beach in 1966.
-Also, we would like to reconstruct a record of the Presidents of SCOS from its founding in 1950 right
+Also, we would like to find out more about the Presidents of SCOS from its founding in 1950 right

 Another topic of interest is our participation in the development of judging standards.
 It appears SCOS used Orchid Digest judging standards until

-1968, when the standards of the American Orchid Society and Orchid Digest were "merged" in some way, and the judging center supported by SCOS became
+1968, when the standards of the American Orchid Society and Orchid Digest were "merged" in some way, and the judging center supported by SCOS (under the

 the web master if you can shed any light on these events.